20 Best Trap Workout and Exercises for Mass and Strength

 How To Do

-1. Stand in a Smith machine holding the unlatched bar with an overhand grip on the back of your thighs.
+1. Stand in a Smith machine and hold the unlatched bar with an overhand grip on the back of your thighs.

 2. Lift your shoulders up toward your ears as high as possible while keeping your arms straight.